Not Ready to Make Nice: Critical reception

+Kevin Forest Moreau of ShakingThrough.net, however, said that he "began to wish that the Chicks and producer Rick Rubin (yes, that Rick Rubin) had chosen to let the music match the vitriol in" the song.
+The A.V.
+Club said, "Dixie Chicks are still pissed.
+Three years after being hung out to dry by a neo-conservative country-music community that once embraced Merle Haggard and Johnny Cash, the pop-bluegrass trio has returned with a new album and new confidence, now that Natalie Maines' once-scandalous dismissal of George W. Bush has begun to mirror the opinion polls.
+Taking The Long Ways lead single, "Not Ready To Make Nice," is practically one long "told you so," and though it's too maudlin by half, there's something refreshingly honest about the song's we're-not-sorry sentiment.
+And it's far from the only dose of vinegar on the record."
+The Guardian said that the song's chorus "rattles vengefully along".

 Live performances history

-To promote both the single and the album, The Chicks performed the song live on some television programs such as on The Ellen DeGeneres Show, Good Morning America, Late Show with David Letterman, among others.
+To promote both the single and the album, The Dixie Chicks performed the song live on some television programs such as on The Ellen DeGeneres Show, Good Morning America, Late Show with David Letterman, among others.
 It was also performed to internet radios such as Sessions@AOL and LAUNCHcast.
 It was performed in every single concert of the band's Accidents & Accusations Tour (June 15-December 5, 2006).
 It was also performed at the 49th Grammy Awards, just minutes before the band won the awards for Song of the Year and Record of the Year.
 (In a nod to the controversial origins of the song, Grammy producers had longtime singer-activist Joan Baez introduce the performance.)